Home About us Support Partners SIGN UP NOW

 • At the end of the /etc/monitrc file , add the following.

-Check process MQTTRoute, with pidfile Bevywise/MQTTRoute/Broker.pid.
+Check process MQTT broker, with pidfile Bevywise/MQTTRoute/Broker.pid.

 start program = “Bevywise/MQTTRoute/bin/runbroker.sh” with timeout 2 seconds. stop program = “Bevywise/MQTTRoute/bin/stopbroker.sh” with timeout 2 seconds.